TheDebugCrew/codefury/README.md

 ## Running the Website

 To run our website, open the `index.html` file in a web browser.
 The website will then be displayed in the browser.

+## Features

+This website is responsive.
+It has a great user experience.
+It has many fun activities .
+It has many resources to gain mental peace.
+Many youtube videos , Spotify songs are linked to the website .